shah-jalal/kubeadm-cluster/docs/04-node-setup.md

     sudo apt-get install -y containerd
     ```

 1. Configure the container runtime to use systemd Cgroups.
-This part is the bit many students miss, and if not done results in a controlplane that comes up, then all the pods start crashlooping. `kubectl` will also fail with an error like `The connection to the server x.x.x.x:6443 was refused - did you specify the right host or port?`
+If not done results in a controlplane that comes up, then all the pods start crashlooping. `kubectl` will also fail with an error like `The connection to the server x.x.x.x:6443 was refused - did you specify the right host or port?`

     1. Create default configuration